darekf77/ng2-rest/README.md

 ## ng2-rest ##

-Compatible with Angular JS/2/4 and other frameworks
+Isomorphic REST framework for Browser and NodeJS apps.

-Simple, efficient REST api with **Angular or other frameworks**.
+Simple, robust, efficient REST api  for typescript frameworks like:
+ **Angular, React, ExpressJS and others**.

+Nice way to:
-Nice way to connect your webapp with RESTfull backend or JSONP api.
+- connect your webapp with RESTfull backend or JSONP api
+- access from NodeJS server third part APIs ( in the same way as in the browser)

 [Plunker demo](http://embed.plnkr.co/mFhAiV/)